Skip to content Skip to navigation menu

 Step 14

-Next, turn the flat side of the chisel towards the door and chisel out the recess for the hinge plate.
+Next, turn the flat side of the chisel towards the door and chisel out the recess for the door hinge plate.

 14.How-To-Hang-An-Internal-Door.jpeg